1951 Troy Map of the World of Fabre Line Shipping Routes

 Description

-From an article printed in the September 11, 1951 edition of The Commercial-Mail of Columbia City, Indiana, we were able to learn that the Kolibryn was a Norwegian vessel that was specifically built for Fabre Lines to navigate St. Lawrence River and the Great Lakes.
-Fabre brought the ship to Chicago that weekend to promote its newly inaugurated service between that city and the Mediterranean, providing Chicago's first direct link to the Mediterranean by ship.
-The article also references the fact that one Norwegian, two Swedish, a Danish, and a German shipping line already served Chicago and that twenty-seven of their ships make regular calls at the Port of Chicago.
+According to the September 11, 1951, Commercial-Mail, the Kolibryn was a Norwegian vessel specifically built for Fabre Lines to navigate St. Lawrence River and the Great Lakes.
+Fabre brought the ship to Chicago to promote its newly inaugurated service between that city and the Mediterranean, providing Chicago's first direct link to the Mediterranean by ship.

 Fabre Lines

-Based in Marseille, Fabre Lines was a French originally founded in the 1860s by Cyprien Fabre.
-The company expanded throughout the late 19th and early 20th centuries, both in the number of ships in its fleet and the number of cities it served.
-By World War I, Fabre Lines, officially known as the Compagnie Française de Navigation à Vapeur Cyprien Fabre et Cie the company had reached every part of the world.
-Fabre Lines merged / formed an alliance with another French shipping company Compagnie Fraissinet following the marriage of Jean Alfred Fraissinet and Mathilde Cyprien Fabre in 1930.
-Both companies survived World War II and finally completed the merger in 1955 with the formation of the Compagnie de Navigation Fraissinet et Cyprien Fabre.
+Based in Marseille, Fabre was a French company founded in the 1860s by Cyprien Fabre.
+The firm expanded throughout the late 19th and early 20th centuries, both in the number of ships and scope of operations.
+By World War I (1914 - 1918), Fabre Lines, reorganized as Compagnie Française de Navigation à Vapeur Cyprien Fabre et Cie, reached every part of the world.
+Fabre Lines began merger proceedings with Compagnie Fraissinet following the 1930 marriage of Jean Alfred Fraissinet and Mathilde Cyprien Fabre.
+Both companies survived World War II (1939 - 1945), completing the merger in 1955 with the formation of the Compagnie de Navigation Fraissinet et Cyprien Fabre.
 Fraissinet operated until 1968, and Fabre survived until 1979.

 Condition